This is how to ensure your career path stays on track

 Please don’t take the first job offer that comes along because it offers excellent pay, benefits, and perks.

 You must pick the right culture and work with people you like.
 Having friends at work is critical to your career success.
-Research says people are happier at work when they are friends with their colleagues.

-3. Focus on what you can control and that’s excellent work
+3. Focus on what you can control, and that’s excellent work

 Focus on what you can control, and you’ll trigger positive emotions.
 That positive attitude will help you in your career.